NLx Frequently Asked Questions

 Q: What other services are available through this partnership?

-- Job Indexing - Job indexing is automated software that pulls employment opportunities from corporate career websites and adds them to the National Labor Exchange.
-Indexing allows states to increase the number and variety of job listings in their state job banks at no cost, with minimal staff intervention.
+- Job Indexing - Job indexing is automated software that pulls employment opportunities from corporate career websites and adds them to the NLx.
+Indexing allows states to increase the quantity and variety of job listings in their state job banks at no cost, with minimal staff intervention.

 - .Jobs Microsites - The .jobs microsites are mirror sites to the state workforce agency job banks, providing an increased presence on search engines such as Google to help reach additional jobseekers.
 Each state has the option of developing 10 .jobs websites at no cost, which can focus on certain industries or categories of individuals (veterans, disabled workers, youth etc.).

 - Hilton Honors Military Program - Developed through the NLx partnership, the Hilton Honors Military program is a partnership between NASWA and Hilton Worldwide.
 Veterans engaged with their state workforce agency can receive points toward hotel stays for related job search activities.